 There’s a ton of etiquette around buying wedding gifts, but in many cases these outdated rules no longer apply.
 What matters is being around for the happy couple, and not overextending your budget.
 Your loved ones probably don’t want you to be in financial strain over their nuptials.

 Getting your budget in line can alleviate the stress around spending.
-With SoFi Money® you can spend, save, and earn all in one cash management account.
+With SoFi Checking and Savings® you can spend, save, and earn all in one checking and savings account.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.